The Truth About Domestic Adoption

 Myth #1: There are no infants available for adoption in the U.S.

 Take, for instance, the widespread belief that, as one woman assured me, “there are no babies” being placed for adoption in the United States.
-While domestic adoption statistics are hard to come by, the Alexandria, Virginia-based National Council for Adoption estimates that 20,000 or more U.S.-born infants are placed for adoption every year.
-That’s more than the 19,000 or so international adoptions annually.
+While domestic adoption statistics are hard to come by, the Alexandria, Virginia-based National Council for Adoption estimates that 18,000 or more U.S.-born infants are placed for adoption every year.
+That's far more than the 8,500 or so international adoptions annually.

 To be sure, infant domestic placements are less common than they were 30 years ago.
-[To understand why, see the interview with adoption historian Barbara Melosh http://www.adoptivefamilies.com/articles.php?aid=523.]
+[To understand why, see the interview with adoption historian Barbara Melosh.]
 But there is a substantial community of families formed through domestic adoption in this country, and their story goes largely untold.

 Myth #2: endless wait and prohibitive cost

 The myth of the five-year wait also appears to be unfounded.
 The agencies and lawyers I spoke to assured me that a more typical wait would be one to two years.
-Nor are domestic adoption fees so staggering as people tend to assume they are.
-They can range from as little as $4,000 to $10,000.
+Average costs range from $20,000 to $45,000.
 (In cases where people choose to adopt without the assistance of an agency, the wait and cost are less predictable.
 Perhaps the exceptional, high-cost cases in this category are the ones people hear about.)
 Most domestic adoption agencies are nonprofits, with sliding scales based on income.

 It should go without saying (but doesn't) that the fees involved in adoption pay for such services as social work counseling and legal consultation—not for “buying” a baby, which is illegal around the world and in every state in the U.S. All aspects of adoption are regulated by state laws and reviewed by judges who preside over finalizations to assure that “baby buying” does not occur.
 I’m often struck that the same folks who inquire how much our adoption cost would never dream of asking proud parents who’ve just given birth in a hospital how much they (or their insurance) paid in medical bills.